lxqt/organizer/README.md

 ```
 ## Versioning

 [SemVer](http://semver.org/) is used for versioning.
 The version number has the form 0.0.0 representing major, minor and bug fix changes.
-Currently at 0.6.0 and working towards 1.0.0 major release.
+Currently at 0.7.0 and working towards 1.0.0 major release.

 ## Roadmap

 ```
+Custom calendar (completed)
+Add, remove and update appointments (completed)
+Add, remove and update contacts (completed)
+Reminders (completed)
-Calendar themes and localization
+Localisation using custom XML translation system (completed) Calendar themes (light and dark themes completed) Enhanced features
-System notifications
-Time related features
 ```

 #### Runtime Dependencies